3 Great Reasons to Seriously Explore Online Culinary Programs

 - Using professional kitchen tools

 3. Training Options for Stable and Vibrant Occupations

 Not everyone who enters this industry wants to become a chef.
 In fact, a lot of people love food but would rather pursue that interest in other ways.
 So online culinary colleges offer great training options for those looking to help create outstanding dining experiences without necessarily becoming a full-time kitchen pro.
 And it just so happens that such career paths frequently offer some of the culinary sector's most compelling opportunities.

 For instance, the field of restaurant management is full of reliable jobs that offer the potential to advance into roles that pay very well.
 After all, employment in the American restaurant sector has outpaced overall employment growth since the turn of this century.
-And the industry's workforce is projected to expand within every state between 2015 and 2025.* In 2015, the average salary of restaurant general managers in the U.S. was $71,340.**
+And the industry's workforce is projected to expand from 14.7 million people in 2017 to about 16.3 million people by 2027.* In 2018, the average salary of restaurant general managers in the U.S. was $79,670.**

 Other examples include catering and hotel management.
-In 2014, social caterers sold more than $8.6 billion of food and drink services in America.*** And in 2013, the U.S. was home to over 52,880 hotel and lodging properties, which included 3,840 resorts.****
+In 2016, social caterers sold more than $8.6 billion of food and drink services in America.*** And in 2015, the U.S. was home to 53,432 hotel and lodging properties, which included 3,872 resorts.****

 Get the Info to Move Forward

 Quickly find the online culinary schools that can help you get closer to achieving your career goals.
 Simply provide your zip code to see a list of programs available to people in your area right now!